lmmx/dx/src/dx/ams/gsm/README.md

 # dx » ams » gsm

-Data submodule in the `dx` package (to ship with the scraped dataset in future release)
+Data submodule in the `dx` package (to be shipped with the scraped dataset in future release)

 - AMS: "American Mathematical Society"
   - GSM: "Graduate Studies in Mathematics"